merenlab/anvio.org/_posts/2023-10-15-fmt-mag-metabolism.md

 This output can also help us identify where the KOs and COGs overlap well, and where they do not.
 For instance, the first step of the pathway (the sialidase) can be annotated by both COGs and KOfams, and indeed, if you check the `hits` output file you will see that the same 2 genes are annotated with both accessions.
 However, the step of the pathway requiring the endo O-glycanase, which we couldn't annotate with KOfam earlier, is fulfilled only by the `COG2273` annotation.

+If we assume that our annotation strategies perfectly identify the enzymes we are looking for, then we are happy and confident in the output of the metabolism estimation.
+And this may be the case!
+However, since gene annotation is not infallible, we should be careful and consider some reasons for how we got to this answer.

 Here are a few takeaway points that we have learned so far:

-- despite the presence of several KOfam profiles for the same 'enzyme', only certain KOs seem to be relevant to the _A. muciniphila_ genome
+- despite the presence of several KOfam profiles for the same enzyme family, only certain KOs seem to be relevant to the _A. muciniphila_ genome
 - some enzymes can be annotated interchangeably with both COGs and KOfam
 - whenever a COG is defined for an enzyme class in the pathway, we find annotations to that COG in _A. muciniphila_
 - some enzymes can only be identified via annotation by COGs

 These points suggest that for these Glycoside hydrolases, the COG version of the enzyme family is more broadly defined than the corresponding KOfam profile (that is, KEGG Orthology families are more specific than COG).

-And now, a harsh dose of reality to think about.
-In practice, the discrepancy between the annotation strategies that we have seen could mean two things.
+This could imply the following:

 1) Maybe the KOfam profiles are too specific, and we will miss these functional annotations if we rely soley on KEGG as an annotation source.
+In this case, defining our own pathway using alternative annotation sources is a better strategy.
 2) Maybe the COG families are too broad, and finding the COG annotation doesn't necessarily mean that we've found the enzyme that performs this step of mucin degradation in _A. muciniphila_.

 Both of these things can be true at the same time (implying that we just really don't have a good way to annotate some of these enzymes), and these things don't have to be the same for all of the enzymes in our list -- for instance, maybe _1_ is true for the endo O-glycanase (`K01216`/`K20830`/`COG2273`) but _2_ is true for the galactosidase (`K12373`/`K14459`/`K20730`/`COG3507`).
 The only way to know is to become an expert in mucin degradation, which will allow you to define a metabolic pathway for it with much more confidence and accuracy than we did here today. :)